fracter2/multiplayer-retro-game-raylib/README.txt

 Select either the server or client(meteor) project in the "configure startup projects" drop-down menu, and run.
  - I have not been able to run them simultaneously from the same computer, probably because of issues with sockets, but I have not looked into it.

-Gameplay is controlled by WASD and SPACEBAR.
+WASD to move and SPACEBAR to place bombs.
-Every other control uses numbers 1-4, the important ones displayed on screen.
+Every other input uses numbers 1-5, the important ones displayed on screen.

 For the server:
 '1' Starts the server.